williamslsy/absinthe-points-client/README.md

 ## Extra

 Any key that is not passed will be asked again by the cli.
-So feel free to just paste the command.
+You can just paste the command.
 Also --help command shows all info about the CLI

 ## Contributing